Black Eyed Pea Stew

 How to Make Black-Eyed Pea Stew:

-• Soak Peas– Place dried black eyed peas in bowl and fill with water until at least an inch above peas.
-Leave uncovered in the refrigerator for 6-12 hours or overnight.
-Once ready to cook, drain & rinse peas and set aside.
+• Soak Peas: Place dried black-eyed peas in a bowl and cover them with water, ensuring the water level is at least an inch above the peas.
+Leave them uncovered in the refrigerator for 6-12 hours or overnight.
+When ready to cook, drain and rinse the peas, then set aside.

-• Cook Vegetables– In a large pot, melt butter over medium heat.
-Add diced ham, diced onions, and sliced celery and cook 4-5 minutes, stirring often, until ham is starting to brown and veggies are slightly tender.
-Stir in garlic and Cajun seasoning and cook 1 minute longer.
+• Cook Vegetables: In a large pot, melt the butter over medium heat.
+Add the diced ham, onions, and sliced celery.
+Cook for 4-5 minutes, stirring frequently, until the ham begins to brown and the vegetables are slightly tender.
+Stir in the minced garlic and Cajun seasoning, cooking for an additional minute.

-• Add Broth & Peas and Simmer– Pour in chicken broth, black eyed peas, bay leaf, and fresh thyme sprigs.
-Bring pot to a boil, cover with a lid, and turn heat down to medium-low.
-Simmer 60 minutes, stirring every 5-10 minutes.
-If beans start to look dry, turn heat down slightly and add a bit more broth.
+• Add Broth & Peas and Simmer: Pour in the chicken broth, add the black-eyed peas, bay leaf, and fresh thyme sprigs.
+Bring the mixture to a boil, then reduce the heat to medium-low and cover the pot.
+Simmer for 60 minutes, stirring every 5-10 minutes.
+If the stew looks too dry, lower the heat further and add a bit more broth as needed.

-• Add Greens & Finish– Uncover pot and mash a few black eyed peas with the back of a spoon.
-This will help thicken your stew.
-Pull the stem off of collard leaves, then use hands to break apart and shred collards to tenderize the leaves.
-You should have about 4 cups of tenderized leaves.
-Add collards, brown sugar, and white wine vinegar to pot, stir until well combined.
-Continue to simmer stew uncovered, stirring occasionally, 15-30 minutes longer until collards are tender and desired consistency is reached.
-The longer you let it go, the thicker it will get.
-Remove bay leaf & thyme sprigs, add salt and pepper if needed, and enjoy!
+• Add Greens & Finish: Uncover the pot and mash a few black-eyed peas with the back of a spoon to help thicken the stew.
+Remove the stems from the collard leaves, then tear and shred the leaves into bite-sized pieces.
+You should have about 4 cups of shredded collards.
+Add the collards, brown sugar, and white wine vinegar to the pot, stirring until well combined.
+Continue to simmer uncovered, stirring occasionally, for an additional 15-30 minutes, until the collards are tender and the stew has reached your desired consistency.
+The longer you simmer, the thicker the stew will become.
+Remove the bay leaf and thyme sprigs, adjust seasoning with salt and pepper if needed, and enjoy!

 Black Eye Pea Stew